AdrianEriksson/kognic2023/README.md

 ## Annotation Converter
 Annotation converter package includes functionality for converting Kognic to Open Label annotation.
 This is done by creating a Pydantic object representation of the  JSON-schemas, allowing conversion between the respective representations.

-The package can be installed using pip in the root directory of the repository by entering:
+The package can be installed using pip by entering the following in the root directory of the repository:

 ```
 pip install .
 ```